YasaswiS/BooleansCalendar/README.md

 ## Individual SMART Goals

 Click [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1) to access the Scrum Board, which contains individual SMART Goals.
 They're under the "In Progress" column, with a separate card for each team member.
+Or, look below.

 ###### Aditya Surapaneni